Undone/chromium-apparmor/README.md

 # chromium-apparmor
 Chromium apparmor profile.

-Tested on Chromium 96.0.4664 on Arch Linux.
+Tested on Arch Linux, using chromium 96.0.4664.45-1 from the Arch Linux official repository.